 If you're like I was (and can still sometimes be), you're going to have an enormous number of possibly very disturbing thoughts vying for attention.
 But we're not going to pay attention to any particular thoughts just yet.
 And we're going to think of our mind like our computer screen metaphor and our thoughts as things that are popping up on that screen.

-As we saw above, the point of CBT is to learn how to examine and deal with our thoughts, behaviours and feelings (along with core beliefs and values), but today we're going to look at and just focus on thoughts.
+As we saw above, the point of CBT is to learn how to examine and deal with our thoughts, behaviours and feelings (along with core beliefs and values), but today we're going to look at and just focus on thoughts, though we're also going to start examining the emotions that can come with our thoughts.
 Our minds can produce a lot of thoughts, in our cases often of the nuclear grade negative variety, so obviously dealing with our thoughts is an overwhelming and frightening sounding proposition.
 But again, we're going to give ourselves permission to be brave about this.
 And we're going to start to learn the concept that whatever our thoughts are, they are just thoughts.
 This will be very hard for many of you (and it certainly was for me) but again, for just this brief period of mindfulness CBT, that's how we're going to think of them.